 The Impact of Breach of Trust Case in Dubai on Businesses

-- Misappropriation of Funds (employee theft).
+- Misappropriation of Funds (employee theft)

-- Misuse of Confidential Information (corporate espionage).
+Funds redirected for personal use or undisclosed purposes. - Misuse of Confidential Information (corporate espionage)

-- Non-compliance with Fiduciary Duties (director fraud).
+Sharing trade secrets, client data, or internal strategies without authorization. - Non-compliance with Fiduciary Duties (director fraud)

-- Non-Disclosure of Conflicts of Interest.
+Misrepresenting accounts, forging signatures, or inflating invoices. - Non‑Disclosure of Conflicts of Interest

-- Failure to Maintain Accurate Records.
+Giving authority to unauthorized persons who misuse it. - Failure to Maintain Accurate Records

-- Negligence (poor oversight leading to losses).
+Inadequate bookkeeping that creates room for theft or dispute. - Negligence (poor oversight leading to losses)

-- Taking Business Opportunities for Personal Gain.
+Acting outside the bounds set in contracts or by laws. - Taking Business Opportunities for Personal Gain

 Step 1: Gather Evidence

-Bank statements, contracts, emails, and witness testimonies.
+Bank statements, contracts, emails, and messages.

-Step 3: File a Civil Case (If Applicable)
+Step 6: File a Civil Case (If Applicable)

 If seeking compensation, a civil lawsuit can be pursued alongside criminal proceedings.